 Dr. Anil Kumar Jaiswal was born in India.
 He received his Ph.D. in Biochemistry from the University of Lucknow, Lucknow, India.
 He did his Post-Doctoral Training from National Institutes of Health, Bethesda, Maryland (1983-1987).
-He joined as Assistant Professor at NYU Medical Center, New York followed by Associate Member in Fox Chase Cancer Center.
+He joined as Assistant Professor at NYU Medical Center, New York followed by Associate Member in Fox Chase Cancer Center, Philadelphia.
 He moved to Baylor College of Medicine Houston, TX as Associate Professor in 1997 and was promoted to Full Professor in 2004.
-He joined the Department of Pharmacology and Experimental Therapeutics, University of Maryland, Baltimore, Maryland as Full Professor in 2007 and Co-Director of Molecular and Mechanistic Toxicology in 2008.
+He joined the Department of Pharmacology and Experimental Therapeutics, University of Maryland, Baltimore, Maryland as Full Professor in 2007.
 He served on numerous NIH CSR review panels for grants, center grants and cancer centers.
 He also served on Editorial boards and was invited to present his work in numerous national and international forums.

 Oxidative Stress: Nrf2:INrf2 (Keap1) Signaling in Cell Survival and Death: